easimonenko/bloggero/README.md

 contain two files:

 * `index.json` -- page description
-* `index.markdown` или `index.html` -- page content
+* `index.markdown` or `index.html` -- page content

 This folder can also contain other content, such as images.

-For non-static pages should be written the appropriate code for Elm in the `src` directory.
-You can also link to your pages ready Javascript.
+For non-static pages write the appropriate code for Elm in the `src` directory.
+You can also link to Javascript.

 Run a static web server: